Common Myths in Wisconsin's School Choice Programs

 If a school does suspend or expel a student, it does not keep the annual voucher amount.

-Schools in the MPCP receive four monthly installments in September, November, February, and May just as public schools do.
+Schools in Wisconsin's school choice programs receive four monthly installments in September, November, February, and May just as public schools do.
 The first two payments are generated by the third Friday in September enrollment count date, and the last two payments are generated by the second Friday in January enrollment count date.
 Students that leave or are expelled prior to a count date will not generate payments for that count.

 s.
 119.23(3)(a)